mgls23/Euler/README.md

 If Google has somehow redirected you to my repository, I'm going to repeat the disclaimer on the website - try the challenges for yourself.
 I publish my solutions to give a sense of what my Python coding looks like.
 It doesn't always include explanations.

-My advice is: give it a week to try and solve it without any googling.
-Then use Google - especially if it mentions mathematical terms (for example Diophantine equation) to research on the topic to see what available solution is out there.
-I would recommend never looking at the solutions directly.

 ## Try these Questions again!
 ### Looked at solutions
   * 78